ashley-d-lu/Android-Game/README.md

 # Android-Game

-I collaborated with 3 of my peers to create an Android app.
+I collaborated with three of my peers to create an Android app.

 This app allows users to register, login, and logout.
 When logged in, the user can play through 4 mini-games,